GBHyland/APS-Process-Workflow-intermediate/reimbursement-claims-process.md

 15. In the bottom configuration panel, select the Referenced Form attribute.
 16. In the form popup window, select the New Form button.
 17. In the Create a new form window, enter the following values:
-    a.
-Form name: Display DB Values
+    1. Form name: Display DB Values
-    b.
-Description: Displays values from customer DB lookup.
+    2. Description: Displays values from customer DB lookup.
-    c.
-Stencil: Default form
+    3. Stencil: Default form
 18. Select the Create form button.
 19. Follow these steps to create the form:
-    a.
-From the left object menu, drag a Header onto the canvas.
+    1. From the left object menu, drag a Header onto the canvas.
 To edit, click on the pencil icon that appears when you hover your mouse over the header object.
 In the Label field, name it Query and click the Close button.
-    b.
-Drag a Display Text object and dop it into the Header object.
+    2. Drag a Display Text object and dop it into the Header object.
 Select the pencil icon to edit.
-        i.
-In the Text to display field enter the following text, then close the prompt.
+        1. In the Text to display field enter the following text, then close the prompt.
 code:
     ```
       Found ${recordCount} records with the Last Name of "${lu_lastname}".

     ```
-    c.
-From the left panel drag a Dynamic Table onto the stage adding it below the Header object.
+    3. From the left panel drag a Dynamic Table onto the stage adding it below the Header object.
 Click on the pencil icon to edit.
-    d.
-Give it a Label of: CUSTOMERS
+    4. Give it a Label of: CUSTOMERS
-    e.
-Select the Override ID check box.
+    5. Select the Override ID check box.
-    f.
-Give it an ID of: recordList
+    6. Give it an ID of: recordList
-    g.
-Select the Table Columns tab at the top of the prompt.
+    7. Select the Table Columns tab at the top of the prompt.
-    h.
-Press the “+” icon button to create new property mappings with the following values (Note: for each property check all of the boxes Required, Editable, sortable, show in table):
+    8. Press the “+” icon button to create new property mappings with the following values (Note: for each property check all of the boxes Required, Editable, sortable, show in table):
-        i.
-Column 1:
+        1. Column 1:
             1. Property ID: recId
             2. Property Name: ID
             3. Property Type: string
-        ii.
-Column 2:
+        2. Column 2:
             1. Property ID: firstname
             2. Property Name: First name
             3. Property Type: string
-        iii.
-Column 3:
+        3. Column 3:
             1. Property ID: lastname
             2. Property Name: Last Name
             3. Property Type: string
-        iv.
-Column 4:
+        4. Column 4:
             1. Property ID: address
             2. Property Name: Address
             3. Property Type: string
-        v.
-Column 5:
+        5. Column 5:
             1. Property ID: state
             2. Property Name: State
             3. Property Type: string
-        vi.
-Column 6:
+        6. Column 6:
             1. Property ID: city
             2. Property Name: City
             3. Property Type: string
-        vii.
-Column 7:
+        7. Column 7:
             1. Property ID: zip
             2. Property Name: Zip
             3. Property Type: string